What is an NZ Criminal Record check?

 - travelling to certain countries – check with the embassy or consulate of the country you want to travel to.

 What is a Police Vetting check?Note: CheckPlease can not help you obtain a Police Vetting check.
-Individuals cannot order police vetting checks.
+Individuals cannot order police vetting checks themselves.

 A Police Vetting check is more in depth than a Criminal Record check, and is only applicable to potential and current employees, volunteers and vocational trainees to Approved Agencies that provide care to children and vulnerable members of society.